johngull/nb-cppcheck/README.markdown

 Contributor(s):
 ---------------

 Vitaly Bondar
+Vladimir Voskresensky

 Anyone welcomed to help me with this project.
-If you have fix or enhancement please push it to the branch 'dev'.
+If you have fix or enhancement please push it to the **branch 'dev'**.